 The latter part of the quote USD/EUR 1.1685 is known as the ask rate.
-Ask rate is the rate which the bank “asks” from you to obtain a unit of Euro against value in dollar.
+Ask Rate is the rate which the bank “asks” from you to obtain a unit of Euro against the value in the dollar.
 It is nothing but the selling rate for the bank.

 Cross Currency Rate

 Reserve currency or an anchor currency is essentially the one in terms of which most other currencies are expressed.
 Such currency is held in large amounts by governments as Forex reserves.
 The US Dollar is currently the most widely held reserve currency followed by the Euro.

 Consequently, a currency quote not expressed in terms of USD is known as a cross rate.
 All dominant and frequently traded currencies are translated in terms of USD.
 However, certain transactions may be such that they do not contain the dollar component at all.
 In such cases, the currency quotes are required to be expressed at a rate relative to one another to facilitate that exchange.

 A manufacturer in Germany wants to obtain certain automobile parts from a supplier in Australia.
 The supplier only accepts payment in Australian Dollars (AUD).
 Therefore, the German manufacturer will be compulsorily required to convert EUR to AUD to close the contract.
 The amount payable to the Australian Supplier is AUD 350,000.

 The following quotes are quoted by the exchange.

 The quote relevant to the German manufacturer is EUR/AUD

 Therefore, the same is obtained by carrying out the simple working mentioned below

 The simple multiplication of (bid*bid)-(ask*ask) gives the required cross rate.